Tashreque/Dental-Loop-Signals/README.md

 2. Once installed, follow the instructions laid out in Anaconda to activate a virtual environment

+3. Install customtkinter using "pip install customtkinter" on a terminal

-3. Install Scikit-Learn using "pip install scikit-learn" on a terminal (might already be installed within the conda virtual environment)
+4. Install Scikit-Learn using "pip install scikit-learn" on a terminal (might already be installed within the conda virtual environment)

-4. Install OpenCV using "pip install opencv-python" on a terminal
+5. Install OpenCV using "pip install opencv-python" on a terminal

-5. Install NeuroKit2 using "pip install neurokit2" on a terminal
+6. Install NeuroKit2 using "pip install neurokit2" on a terminal

-6. Install TSFEL using "pip install tsfel" on a terminal
+7. Install TSFEL using "pip install tsfel" on a terminal

-7. Install pandas using "pip install pandas" on a terminal
+8. Install pandas using "pip install pandas" on a terminal

 NOTE: Libraries like pandas and Scikit-Learn may already come by default with Anaconda

 **Alternatively, just copy and paste the following into the terminal with the conda virtual environment activated:**

+pip install customtkinter
 pip install scikit-learn
 pip install opencv-python
 pip install neurokit2
 pip install tsfel
 pip install pandas

-8. Clone this repository or download the repository in your desired directory
+9. Clone this repository or download the repository in your desired directory

 # Running the software